Gabby Logan: Early career

-After university, Logan began presenting on Metro Radio in Newcastle, from where she was offered a job as a presenter on Sky Sports in 1996.
+After studying law at Durham University, Logan began presenting on Metro Radio in Newcastle, and on Tyne Tees Television on their Tonight programme, from where she was offered a job as a presenter on Sky Sports in 1996.
 She worked there until 1998, when she joined the ITV TV network.

 Television

 ITV

 Logan's career came to notice when she fronted On the Ball.
 Logan was one of a small number of female sports presenters to have made the transition to terrestrial television.
 After ITV lost the terrestrial rights to the Premier League, she presented their UEFA Champions League coverage, including the 2005 and 2006 finals, between A.C.
 Milan and Liverpool, and Arsenal and Barcelona, respectively.
 Logan left ITV for BBC Sport in December 2006, In 2003, she reported on the Rugby World Cup.
 Also that year, Logan presented a programme called Britain's Brilliant Prodigies featuring a young Jessie J.

 Logan stepped in for Melanie Sykes on 6 July 2004 when she went on maternity leave partway through the third series of game show The Vault.

-Gabby co-hosted the celebrity diving show Splash! on ITV, alongside Vernon Kay and Olympic diver Tom Daley from 2013 until 2014.
+She co-hosted the celebrity diving show Splash! on ITV, alongside Vernon Kay and Olympic diver Tom Daley from 2013 until 2014.

-In 2015, Logan returned to ITV for reality series Flockstars, a show she later admitted was her "biggest disappointment".
+In 2015, Logan returned to ITV for reality series Flockstars, a show she later said was her "biggest disappointment".